boredzo/impluse-hfs/NOTES.md

 ### Observations
 We don't necessarily need to look up the name of ID #2; we know it's the root directory, and HFS (unlike HFS+) encodes the volume name in the volume header.

+## HFS+ upgrade process

+### What we could do when the allocation block size is 0x200

+This sketch might work when the allocation block size is 0x200 but won't work otherwise, for reasons discussed above in the VBM section.
+This sketch doesn't cover changing the block size and the adjustments required.

+0. Start the block copy.
+0.5.
+Also open the second file handle for writing at the destination that will be used for overwriting HFS bits with HFS+ bits.
+We need to keep a file handle open while the block copy is in progress so DiskArb doesn't try to mount the HFS volume if the block copy ends before we we've finished translating.
+(Particularly on older systems where HFS is still supported natively.)
+1. Translate the MDB into the HFS+ volume header.
+2. Translate the HFS extents into HFS+ extents, consolidating extents when possible and removing fork records from the extents overflow file when necessary.
+(Most conversions will leave the extents overflow file empty except in cases of severe fragmentation.)
+	- Extent starts also need to be adjusted.
+3. Translate the HFS catalog records in the catalog file into HFS+ catalog records.
+	- This includes not only rewriting the records in the leaf nodes, but also updating pointer nodes, as the catalog node size and catalog record sizes grew by disparate factors.
+	- Extent starts also need to be adjusted.
+4. Note the differences in the sizes of the catalog and extents overflow files.
+Allocate further blocks to grow these files when necessary, in the following order:
+	1. If the catalog file has grown and the EO file has shrunk, reallocate allocation blocks from the EO file to the catalog file.
+(In many cases, this can be done by adjusting their singular extents without any other changes.)
+	2. If both files have grown, attempt to grow them contiguously.
+	3. If they can't be grown contiguously, allocate new blocks from those available and add their extents to the relevant extent records.
+		1. Try for a single new extent of the minimum contiguous length to hold the new blocks, as early as possible in the file.
+(So not simply the biggest contiguous free space.
+Scan forward until a big-enough free space is encountered, then draw a new extent from that.)
+		2. If no single contiguous range of free blocks exists, build multiple new extents in the available free ranges, in descending order from biggest to smallest.
+4.1.
+Note that allocating new blocks includes setting the corresponding bit(s) in the allocations file.
+5. Write the new catalog and extents overflow files to their updated lists of extents.
+6. Write the allocations file.

+### When the allocation block size isn't 0x200

+Some volumes (larger ones) have block sizes larger than 0x200.
+I expect they're all multiples of 0x200, since a “physical block” is defined by IM:F to be 0x200 bytes.
+But they're not necessarily power-of-two multiples.
+“Journeyman Turbo™”'s block size is 0x4200, which is 0x200 * 33.

+In HFS, the volume header and volume bitmap come before the first block, whereas in HFS+, they are in the first block(s).
+This means that, at minimum (with 0x200-byte blocks), every extent's start needs to be changed to accommodate the shift—what was block 0 becomes block 3.
+For other block sizes, the shift might be larger, as the boot blocks+volume header might need to be padded out to a full allocation block.

+#### Preflight checks

+- Is the source allocation block size a multiple of 0x200?